gitextensions/GitExtensionsDoc/source/plugins.rst

 Bundled
 -------

-.. settingspage:: Auto compile SubModules
+.. settingspage:: Auto compile submodules

     This plugin proposes (confirmation required) that you automatically build submodules after they are updated via the GitExtensions Update submodules command.